InfoSec812/codepalousa-restlet-raml/README.md

 Overview
 --------

 An example application using Restlet Framework, Apache DeltaSpike, and the Restlet RAML module.
+This was an attempt which did not succeed (Restlet Version 2.3.1).
+The RAML introspection is not complete and does not generate JSON/XML schemas or examples.
+I will revisit this at another time when Restlet has improved

 Prerequisites